North Sikkim Road Status Update March 2026 – Lachung & Yumthang Open, Lachen Closed

 Next

-After three months of being closed due to heavy rainfall and multiple landslides, North Sikkim has officially reopened to tourists starting September 8, 2025.
-The Sikkim government, in coordination with the Border Roads Organisation (BRO), has restored road connectivity up to Lachung and Yumthang Valley, creating fresh opportunities for travelers to once again experience the breathtaking beauty of this Himalayan region.
+After three months of being closed due to heavy rainfall and multiple landslides, both Lachen and Lachung has officially reopened to tourists starting March 8, 2026.
+The Sikkim government, in coordination with the Border Roads Organisation (BRO), has restored road connectivity up to Lachen.
+Road from Lachen to Gurudongmar Lake is also accessbile creating fresh opportunities for travelers to once again experience the breathtaking beauty of this Himalayan region.

 The Tourism Department, Government of Sikkim has announced revised travel regulations for North Sikkim following difficult terrain conditions and safety concerns.